redetho logo

 org-mode hogs keyboard shortcuts.
 E.g. C-TAB ‑ which I want to use to switch buffers ‑ I need to re-assign deliberately in my init.el.

-My org-mode Settings (via EMACS Customize)
+My org-mode Settings (via Emacs Customize)

 Compatibility with CUA-Mode